Most people know how to handle a dead battery.

 What Is A Fuel Regulator?

-One excellent thing about the fuel pressure regulator is that its purpose is nicely described in its name.
+One excellent thing about the fuel pressure regulator is that its function is plainly described in its name.

 That’s right, it regulates fuel pressure.
 Not only that, but it also does so for the quantity of fuel sent to the injectors (on vehicles with direct injection).

 The amount of fuel an engine needs depends mostly on what is being requested of it by the driver.
-As an illustration, cruising at 45 mph requires less fuel than rapid-accelerating from 45-60.
+As an illustration, cruising at 45 mph requires less fuel than quick-accelerating from 45-60.

 For proper ignition inside the combustion chamber, there has to be an exact mix of air and fuel.
-When this equilibrium leans one way or another, it’s referred to as running rich (too much fuel) or lean (too much air).
+When this equilibrium leans one way or another, it’s referred to as running rich (too much fuel) or lean (excess air).

-The fuel pressure regulator is accountable for how much fuel there is and how much pressure it has when going through the injectors.
+The fuel pressure regulator is responsible for how much fuel there is and how much force it has when going through the injectors.

-Now that you comprehend what a pressure regulator is – let’s look at how it works.
+Now that you understand what a pressure regulator is – let’s examine how it operates.

 How Does A Fuel Pressure Regulator Work?